Are you feeling overwhelmed all the time and do you want to find inner peace? Here are 5 practical tips to start working towards a more peaceful life.

 For example, you might have someone in your social circle that is holding you back and making you feel bad about yourself, or you might be stuck in a job that limits your growth.
 Or are you in a relationship that seems one-sided and makes you feel incredibly unhappy?
 All of these external factors have major influence on your happiness and block your way to find inner peace.
 Your intuition knows and it most likely has been telling you for a while, but most of us tend to neglect our intuition for far too long until things escalate.

-When I started cutting ties with everything that was holding me back in my growth, I did so on two levels:
+When I started cutting ties with everything and everyone that held me back in my growth, I did so on two levels:

 When you are planning to cut ties with things that no longer serve your growth, you might want to start out at the physical level, as the effect of this often is felt immediately.
 When you discover that you no longer want to feel a certain way, make a plan on how to change that.
 A few examples;